jelly-liu/SSO-Sample/README.md

 # SSO-Sample
 An sample show how SSO system works
-The project include 4 modules, sys1, sys2(no usefull already), sys3-sso is an https server base on SSL, sys-common
+The project include 3 modules, sys1, sys3-sso is an https server base on SSL, and sys-common

+# Features
+1, base on jsonp
+2, sso server base on SSL
+3, cross domain

 # How to make SSO-Sample works
 0. modify webapp path in sub class, according to your build out path(either absolute or relative)